 I'm happy to announce that my coverage for Know No. can be found on the Boston Music Intelligencer's site as well.
 For that, click here, or just read below!

-Thursday, March 2nd, I braved the cold and trekked to Boston Center for the Arts for a unique experience: to witness Masary Studio’s site-specific commission—Know No.—in the historic Cyclorama.
+Thursday, March 2nd, I braved the cold and trekked to Boston Center for the Arts for a unique experience: to witness Masary Studio’s site-specific commission, Know No., in the historic Cyclorama.
 An interactive, multi-media work of performance art, it combined four percussionists, eight vocalists, poetry, installations, and dream-like lighting and projected imagery that moved and morphed in sync with live music.

 Originally constructed in 1884 to house massive murals of the Battle of Gettysburg, it has since been everything from a roller-skating rink, fringe theater, boxing ring, horseback riding corral, industrial space, site of the spark plug’s invention, and home of the Boston Flower Exchange (which added the present, towering skylight to the dome).
 One is immediately struck by its immense ceilings, vast open space, and smooth, brick walls and floor.
 A monumental metal grid by Buckminster Fuller hangs just below and across its giant dome.
 The grid’s narrow, interconnected metal beams combine with surrounding brick, wood, and glass to make the space a cathedral-like industrial fortress.

-Know No. is an exploration of the repercussions of no, that uses the words and voices of Boston-based poets reacting to the narrative of “no.” It engenders music that exploits the extraordinary acoustics of the space—which due to its construction, echoes and reflects sound in sensorially mysterious ways.
+Know No. is an exploration of the repercussions of no. It uses the words and voices of Boston-based poets reacting to the narrative of “no.” It engenders music that exploits the extraordinary acoustics of the space—which due to its construction, echoes and reflects sound in sensorially mysterious ways.
 On her blog, Maria Finkelmeier, who composed the project’s music, explains that no’s two letters represent a variety of things: “an abbreviation for “number," a scolding term, one of the first words a child learns (and misuses), an abstraction of justice, a tool to empower, or the spelling of ‘know.’”
 While the audience gathered in the space surrounded by four strategically constructed mini stages of varying heights and myriad iridescent fabric installations, four performers stood on one stage shaking their heads in sync from left to right in silence.
 With lights dimmed and a faint, otherworldly rumbling beginning from somewhere in the distance—or was it right next to you?—we hear the lyrics from Fred Marchant’s A Spell to Stay the Hand:

 No not only word / neither fetish nor totem / not only thought